-“I haven’t been raped today, master.
-It’s been more than a day since I’ve been used.”
+“I haven’t been used today, master.
+It’s…been more than a day.”
 She buried her face back into her hands, but no longer had tears to weep.
 “I don’t understand.
-I haven’t been raped.
+I haven’t been used.
 I don’t understand at all…”

-“You haven’t raped me, master,” she dryly sobbed.
+“You haven’t used me, master,” she dryly sobbed.
 “You haven’t hurt me at all.
 You’ve been nothing but gentle, gentle and kind.
 It’s been…it’s been a full day.”

-She shook her head behind her hands before they fell so weakly down.
-She then turned to hide her face into his unyielding chest.
-The smooth black fabric took grief without a complaint, and Sephiroth made a swift decision standing with her in his arms.
-Striding out of the room with due purpose, the general carried Aeris downstairs.
+She shook her head behind her hands before they fell weakly down, turning then to hide her face against his solid chest.
+The smooth black fabric took her grief before Sephiroth stood with the maid in his arms.
+Striding out of the room with decided purpose, the general carried her downstairs.
 She didn’t dare look.
 She hardly dared breathe.
 Perhaps now the sweet dream would break.
 It couldn’t be possible that twenty-four hours had passed without brutal assault.
 She was carefully shifted to his right arm before the sharp snap of his fingers.

 “Wh-What is this, master?”
 Aeris found her voice hidden in the room’s gentle dim.